WEALDSTONE FOOTBALL CLUB

 The 1929/30 season saw the Middlesex Senior Challenge Cup and Middlesex Senior Charity Cup won for the first time.
 Altogether Wealdstone have won each trophy eleven times plus sharing the Charity Cup with Wembley on two other occasions.
 In June 1942 Wealdstone met RAF (Uxbridge) at Wembley Stadium in the final of the Middlesex Senior Red Cross Cup.
 Their opponents included nine professional Football League players but it was the Stones who won the cup, 5-2 after extra time.

 In December 1944 Wealdstone suffered their heaviest defeat to date, going down 14-0 to Edgware Town in a London Senior Cup tie.
-In October 1946 the Club were involved in the first televised football match, the BBC showing part of their Athenian League match at Barnet.
+In October 1946 the Club was involved in the first televised football match, the BBC showing part of their Athenian League match at Barnet.
 Wealdstone also took part in the first two “live” FA Cup ties ever to be seen by viewers when the whole of their victories over Edgware Town and Colchester United were televised by the BBC in November 1949.
 Later that month Wealdstone met a Football League side in the FA Cup for the first time when they were beaten 1-0 at Port Vale in the First Round Proper.
 In 1951/52 the Club won the Athenian League, the only time they were champions of that league since joining in 1928.
 In 1964 the Club left the Athenian League and joined the Isthmian League for the first time.
 Two years later they beat fellow Isthmian’s Hendon 3-1 in the FA Amateur Cup final at Wembley Stadium to bring the trophy to Lower Mead for the first and only time.

 In 1971 Wealdstone left the ranks of amateur football and turned professional, joining the Southern League.
 Since then four major league championships have been won by the first team as well as five cup competitions, but against that they have also suffered three relegations.
 The first league championship won during this period was the Southern League (First Division South) in 1973/74, resulting in promotion to the Premier Division where they spent five seasons before becoming one of the founder members of what is now the Football Conference.
 During the 1977/78 season Wealdstone reached the Third Round Proper of the FA Cup for the only time to date.
 Two Football League clubs were beaten in the First and Second Rounds, Hereford United and Reading.
 In the Third Round Wealdstone lost 4-0 at Loftus Road against Queens Park Rangers who were in what was then the top division of English football, the old First Division.
 Later that season Wealdstone played in the Anglo-Italian Tournament.
 A 4-2 victory over Paganese was followed by a 1-0 defeat against Udinese, the eventual winners of the tournament, both these matches taking place at Lower Mead.
 The Club then visited Italy only to lose 1-0 at Reggiana and 2-0 at Arezzo.